HieJulia/cloudprojectaws/project/README.md

 + Cart API with AWS API gateway and AWS Lambda function

 + Web crawler to crawl data
+    + URL
+    + Send request to queue
+    + The batch server pick up the request and update the record to IN_PROGRESS